 Using the Nodeorder module

 - You may turn on "orderability" on a per-vocabulary basis by visiting your vocabularies' administration pages (admin/content/taxonomy).
 This module adds a checkbox on the "edit vocabulary" page titled "Orderable" -- it defaults to being unchecked.
 After checking this box and saving your changes, you'll be able to order nodes that are classified in this category.

 - To use drag and drop node ordering, you will find a tab called "order nodes" on any admin/content/taxonomy/VID pages where the vocabulary has been set to orderable.

 - Navigate to admin/settings/nodeorder, where you can set some options that determine the way nodeorder works.

 - There is Views support for ordering taxonomy views by weight_in_tid.

-Upon installation, this module adds a new column (weight_in_tid) to the term_node table.
+Upon installation, this module adds a new column (weight) to the taxonomy_index table.

 Nodeorder was initially developed by the friendly primates at FunnyMonkey.